Skip to main content

 In Wisconsin’s Central Sands, stretches of the Little Plover River have gone dry in past years.
 Some people have blamed high-capacity wells, while others cite changing land use, climate change, or natural weather patterns.
 To evaluate the …

-Moe Muldoon outdoors in a yellow sweatshirt
+Moe Muldoon outdoors in a blue sweater

 Wisconsin’s Karst Aquifers